prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 We propose to add two options as feature flags for ingesting deltas:

-1. `--enable-feature=otlp-delta-as-gauge-ingestion`: Ingests OTLP deltas as gauges.

-2. `--enable-feature=otlp-native-delta-ingestion`: Ingests OTLP deltas with a new `__temporality__` label to explicitly mark metrics as delta or cumulative, similar to how the new type and unit metadata labels are being added to series.
+1. `--enable-feature=otlp-native-delta-ingestion`: Ingests OTLP deltas with a new `__temporality__` label to explicitly mark metrics as delta or cumulative, similar to how the new type and unit metadata labels are being added to series.

+2. `--enable-feature=otlp-delta-as-gauge-ingestion`: Ingests OTLP deltas as gauges.

 We would like to initially offer both options as they have different tradeoffs.
 The gauge option is more stable, since it's a pre-exisiting type and has been used for delta use cases in Prometheus already.
-The temporality label option is very experimental and dependent on other experimental features, but is a closer fit to the OTEL model.
+The temporality label option is very experimental and dependent on other experimental features, but it brings Prometheus more in alignment with the OTEL model.
+The preferred approach from the Prometheus delta working group is the `__temporality__` option, but we need practical experience to validate this is actually the case.

 Below we explore the pros and cons of each option in more detail.

+#### Introduce `__temporality__` label

+This option extends the metadata labels proposal (PROM-39).
+An additional `__temporality__` metadata label will be added.
+The value of this label would be either `delta` or `cumulative`.
+If the temporality label is missing, the temporality should be assumed to be cumulative.

+`--enable-feature=otlp-native-delta-ingestion` will only be allowed to be enabled if `--enable-feature=type-and-unit-labels` is also enabled, as it depends heavily on that feature.

+When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and thus the `__type__` label will be `counter` / `histogram`), and the `__temporality__="delta"` label will be added.
+As mentioned in the [Chunks](#chunks) section, `GaugeType` should still be the counter reset hint/header.

+Cumulative metrics ingested via the OTLP endpoint will also have a `__temporality__="cumulative"` label added.

+**Pros**
+* Clear distinction between OTEL delta metrics and OTEL gauge metrics when ingested into Prometheus, meaning users know the appriopiate functions to use for each type (e.g. `sum_over_time()` is unlikely to be useful for OTEL gauge metrics).
+* Closer match with the OTEL model - in OTEL, counter-like types sum over events over time, with temporality being an property of the type.
+This is mirrored by having separate `__type__` and `__temporality__` labels in Prometheus.
+* When instrumenting with the OTEL SDK, the type needs to be explicitly defined for a metric but not its temporality.
+Additionally, the temporality of metrics could change in the metric processing pipeline (for example, using the deltatocumulative or cumulativetodelta processors).
+As a result, users may know the type of a metric but be unaware of its temporality at query time.
+If different query functions are required for delta versus cumulative metrics, it is difficult to know which one to use.
+By representing both type and temporality as metadata, there is the potential for functions like `rate()` to be overloaded or adapted to handle any counter-like metric correctly, regardless of its temporality.
+(See [Function overloading](#function-overloading) for more discussion.)

+**Cons**
+* Introduces additional complexity to the Prometheus data model.
+* Confusing overlap between gauge and `__temporality__="delta"`.
+As mentioned in [Treat as gauge](#treat-as-gauge), essentially deltas already exist in Prometheus as gauges, and deltas can be viewed as a subset of gauges under the Prometheus definition.
+The same `sum_over_time()` would be used for aggregating these pre-existing deltas-as-gauges and OTEL deltas with counter type and `__temporality__="delta"`, creating confusion on why there are two different "types".
+  * Pre-existing deltas-as-gauges could be converted to counters with `__temporality__="delta"`, to have one consistent "type" which should be summed over time.
+* Dependent on the `__type__` and `__unit__` feature, which is itself experimental and requires more testing and usage for refinement.
+* Systems or scripts that handle Prometheus metrics may be unaware of the new `__temporality__` label and could incorrectly treat all counter-like metrics as cumulative, resulting in hard-to-notice calculation errors.

 #### Treat as gauge